vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

 - Data Analytics Studio 1.0.2.1.0.2.0-6

 ### Deprecated Services

+The following services are deprecated on the Hortonworks Data Platform, as well as the Sandbox.

 - Apache Falcon
   - Notes: Marked deprecated as of HDP 2.6.0 and has been removed from HDP 3.0.0 onward.